 Taxes.
 Filing taxes for yourself can be complicated, but when filing taxes for your business, the

 complexities can multiply.
 To make tax season hassle-free this year, you need to understand the regulations and deadlines.
-Here are five tips to avoid audits, claim more deductions and reduce overall tax headaches:
+Here are five tips to avoid audits, claim more deductions and reduce overall small business tax headaches:

 1. Record Everything

-The healthiest thing you can do for your business is to keep your books up-to-date, clean and accurate.
+The healthiest thing you can do for your small business is to keep your books up-to-date, clean and accurate.
 Be sure to keep all of your receipts and preserve other important business documents.
 That way, you’ll not only be organized, you’ll be prepared in the case of any audits and be better equipped with the right files when claiming business expenses.
-If you use a bookkeeper make sure you're they're using the right cloud applications on your behalf – so your data is always accessible.
+If you use a bookkeeper make sure they're using the right cloud applications on your behalf – so your data is always accessible.
 That way you can breathe easy during tax season knowing that you are covered.